ISAACUS PRE-PRODUCTION PROJECTS

 A project steered by the National Institute for Health and Welfare (THL) is developing a solution for solution for creating and managing common metadata descriptions.
 The descriptions created will be integrated into a public web service where they can be used by researchers, for example.
 Statistics Finland and the Finnish Social Science Data Archive are key co-operative partners in the project.

 The projects by the Hospital District of the City of Kuopio, the Hospital District of Helsinki and Uusimaa (HUS) and the Hospital District of Southwest Finland are collecting well-being data that has previously been dispersed into separate places in operational systems.
 The data lake solutions created in these projects enable the faster and more comprehensive use of data than before.

-In addition, a project by the Hospital District of Southwest Finland is piloting the refinement of data collected from the Term Data lake A data lake is a method employed in business intelligence solutions.
+In addition, a project by the Hospital District of Southwest Finland is piloting the refinement of data collected from the data lake Data lake A data lake is a method employed in business intelligence solutions.
 It enables the collection and storage of different types of data for further processing.
-Data lakes are different from traditional data warehouse solutions because the modelling used in data lakes is light and they also support non-traditional data formats (e.g. images, documents and sensor data). and creating views for different types of users at hospitals.
+Data lakes are different from traditional data warehouse solutions because the modelling used in data lakes is light and they also support non-traditional data formats (e.g. images, documents and sensor data).
+Open term page Data lake and creating views for different types of users at hospitals.

 A project by the City of Kuopio is piloting the use of data collected from the data lake.
 The aim is to predict the optimal service process for the youth work, the family social work and the home service for the elderly.

 A data-secure environment for the use of well-being data is being designed in a project carried out by Statistics Finland, THL, the Biobanking and Biomolecular Resources Research Infrastructure (BBMRI.fi) and the Institute for Molecular Medicine Finland (FIMM).
 The project is also creating ready-made material for expediting the research process.